grepkeys/website/content/keyboards/ducky-one-2.md

 The RGB models come with full RGB lights in the PCB with clear switch housings for the lights to shine through.
 The blue and white LED keyboards are the same but with their respective colour.

-Available with Cherry MX blacks, browns, blues, reds, nature whites, silvers, silent reds, greens and clears depending on the colour/style of the keyboard.
+Available with Cherry MX blacks, browns, blues, reds, silvers, silent reds, greens and clears depending on the colour/style of the keyboard.

 The purchase link we've supplied has all of the Ducky One 2 keyboards with all their switch types.